Global-Health-Engineering/mushroom-substrate-mixer-and-portioner/README.md

-# Project overview

-## 🍄 Low-Cost Mushroom Substrate Mixer & Portioning Device 🍄
+# 🍄 Low-Cost Mushroom Substrate Mixer & Portioning Device 🍄

 This open-source machine helps mushroom farmers mix, water, and bag substrate using simple materials and hand power only.